 Retirement can be a ton of fun.
 After decades of grinding out long hours, you can finally sit back, kick your feet up and relax.
-Oftentimes, though, people can get tired of the unstructured days … and the lack of cash.
+Often, though, people can get tired of the unstructured days and the lack of cash.

-In cases like these, a lot of seniors will dip their toes into the working world.
+In cases like these, many seniors will dip their toes into the working world.
 After all, the right job can teach you new skills and even fulfill you.
 Plus, it can bring in some much-needed money.

 1. Get the party started as a professional planner

 As a party planner, you can organize fun events to help others make the most of their free time.
 You’ll have to book vendors, decorate, chose fun themes — and, unfortunately, clean up afterward.

 If you’re a creative person who likes to breathe new life into birthday parties, corporate events, fundraisers or more, this is the position for you.
 According to Thumbtack, you can rack up anywhere from $50 to $150 an hour.
 You can start by networking with other vendors, printing business cards and creating social media pages to attract new customers.

 Folks can’t always take Fido on the plane.
 When they’re out of the home and traveling the world, people want to make sure their pets are well cared for.
 That’s where you come in.

 Pet sitting is a flexible side hustle: You can go to your client’s house or take care of animals at your own home.
 Either way, you just have to feed the pets, play with them and make sure they’re okay.

 The best part of this gig?
 You can kick back and relax once you’ve met the animal’s needs.
 Crack open a book while Lucky chews on his toy — you’re getting paid by the hour.